1990's South Korean cinema: A critical Survey

 - to ‘analyse’ films independently and efficiently using a range of important analytical tools.

-This course will be taught over 10 weeks with 2 hours classroom contact per week and 2 hours of film screening.
+This module will be taught over 10 weeks with 2 hours classroom contact per week and 2 hours of film screening.

 Scope and syllabus